biolDataScience/biolDataScience.github.io/content/_index.md

 ## Texts

-We will use [Grolemund and Wickham's *R For Data Science*](http://amzn.to/2aHLAQ1) as the primary text for this course.
-A hard copy of the book is not required and the openly licensed full text can be found on the [author's website for this book](http://r4ds.had.co.nz/).
+There is no required text, but we will use some material from [Grolemund and Wickham's *R For Data Science*](http://amzn.to/2aHLAQ1) -- the openly licensed full text can be found on the [author's website for this book](http://r4ds.had.co.nz/).
 Additional reading material will be linked from the syllabus.
 Please be sure to review the relevant reading prior to each class session.